tcsuk/hudm5001/README.md

 - Note that this course is conducted in-person.
 In-person lectures will not be recorded using Zoom or any recording tools.
 However, in the event of emergencies such as COVID-19 or natural disasters, in-person lectures may be recorded via Zoom.

 ### Electronic Submission of Assignments
 All assignments must be submitted electronically through Canvas by the specified due dates and times.
-It is crucial to complete all assigned work—failure to do so will likely result in failing the class.
+It is important to complete all assigned work—failure to do so will likely result in failing the class.

 ### Class Management
 Email / Communication
-- Email is the best way to get in touch with the teaching staff: professor and TA.
+- Email is the best way to get in touch with the teaching staff: professor and CAs.
-- Please be sure to include the course number ("HUDM5199") in your email subject line when sending email to any of the teaching staff.
+- Please be sure to include the course number ("HUDM5001") in your email subject line when sending email to any of the teaching staff.

 ## Grading